If you have a Windows machine and would like to dabble a bit with rails development the state of affairs is not that grim

 you could use tomcat and jruby if you really wanted to. in general people use passenger and apache

-Teo_Fleming over 12 years ago
+Teo_Fleming about 13 years ago

 Teo_Fleming